stepchowfun/typical/README.md

 A `struct` is encoded as the contiguous arrangement of (*header*, *value*) pairs, one pair per field, where the *value* is encoded according to its type and the *header* is encoded as two contiguous parts:

-  - The first part of the *header* is a 64-bit *tag*, which is encoded in the same was as a `u64`.
+  - The first part of the *header* is a 64-bit *tag*, which is encoded in the same was as a `u64` (i.e., as a variable-width integer).
 The meaning of the *tag* is as follows:
     - The two least significant bits of the *tag* (not its encoding) are called the *size indicator* and indicate how to compute the size of the *value*:
       - `00`: The size of the *value* is 0 bytes.
       - `01`: The size of the *value* is 8 bytes.